 Even if you support capital punishment, Richard Glossip’s case isn’t how justice should work in The United States of America.

-It’s critical for Oklahoma Attorney General John O’Connor and Governor Kevin Stitt to order an evidentiary hearing into new findings before an innocent man is executed on Thursday, September 22.
+It’s critical for Oklahoma Governor Kevin Stitt to order an evidentiary hearing into new findings before an innocent man is executed on May 18.

 These are the Facts No One Disputes:

 - 33-year-old Richard Glossip worked as the manager at Best Budget Inn in Oklahoma City.
 Glossip had never been in trouble with the law.

 - In the early morning of January 7, 1997, 19-year-old itinerant maintenance man Justin Sneed—who had a criminal record and raging meth addiction—beat motel owner Barry Van Treese to death with a baseball bat in Room 102.
 Van Treese was also stabbed from the front and in the back.
 Cash was stolen from under the front seat of Van Treese’s car and the vehicle was moved a short distance.
 Sneed was captured and eventually admitted he killed Barry Van Treese, at one point describing it as a botched robbery.

 - Sneed’s fingerprints and DNA were found all over the crime scene and on the money he stole from Van Treese.
 There is NO forensic evidence tying Glossip to the murder.

 Everything that happened after is simply admitted killer Justin Sneed’s word—and a constantly changing word—against Richard Glossip’s.
 And Glossip is going to die on May 18 because of it, unless Oklahoma Attorney General John O’Connor orders a new hearing.